 In large part, course sessions are held in a seminar style that involves students in discussing the topic at hand.

 - Do their best to help students meet their learning goals.
 If something not currently in the curriculum would be helpful to you, just ask.

-- Provide individual feedback to students six to eight times a year about their supervision sessions.
+- Provide individual feedback to students eight times a year about their supervision sessions.

-- Maintain student-teacher ratio at no more than seven to one.
+- Maintain student-teacher ratio at no more than six to one.